runsy/eraz/README.md

 Hold the special key (aux) and rightclick the merchantz.
 It requires the server priv.

+## Spawn

+By default some merchants spawn in the world

 ## Licenses

 - Code: GPL v3.0